tolauwae/phd-thesis/src/preamble/declaration.typ

 At the time of writing, the following prominently featured works were submitted at peer reviewed conferences or journals, and are still under review or being prepared for resubmission.

 - *Tom Lauwaerts*, Maarten Steevens, Christophe Scholliers. _Stateful Out-of-place Debugging._ (Recommended for resubmission by ECOOP'25)
-- *Tom Lauwaerts*, Maarten Steevens, Christophe Scholliers. _MIO: Multiverse Debugging in the face of Input/Output._ (Under review at OOPSLA'25)

 == Demonstrations and other presentations